The Yankees’ Aaron Judge greets Juan Soto after his two-run...

 The Yankees’ Aaron Judge greets Juan Soto after his two-run home run against the Royals during the sixth inning of an MLB game at Yankee Stadium on Sept.
 11. Credit: Kathleen Malone-Van Dyke

-The day after winning his second AL MVP in unanimous fashion, Aaron Judge revealed that he’s already been hard at work trying to get the Yankees back to the World Series — through multiple conversations with owner Hal Steinbrenner, and yes, the return of Juan Soto was at the top of their agenda.
+The day after winning his second American League MVP award in unanimous fashion, Aaron Judge revealed that he’s been hard at work trying to get the Yankees back to the World Series through multiple conversations with owner Hal Steinbrenner — and yes, the return of Juan Soto was at the top of their agenda.

-Unlike Steinbrenner, who led the Yankees’ front-office contingent that met with Juan Soto last Monday on the West Coast, Judge said Friday that he hasn’t spoken to his former teammate — and fellow MVP finalist — since the season ended, choosing to give the prized free agent some space in making his decision.
+Unlike Steinbrenner, who led the Yankees’ front-office contingent that met with Soto last Monday on the West Coast, Judge said he hasn’t spoken to his former teammate and fellow MVP finalist since the season ended, choosing to give the prized free agent some space in making his decision.

-But Judge sounded confident that Soto fully understands how much he’s wanted back in the Bronx — “He knows how we feel about him,” Judge said —and the Yankees slugger insisted there’s no clubhouse rivalry when it comes to record-breaking contracts, either.
+But Judge sounded confident that Soto fully understands how much he’s wanted back in the Bronx — “He knows how we feel about him,” Judge said — and said there’s no clubhouse rivalry when it comes to record-breaking contracts.

-Judge was the highest-paid player in franchise history two years ago when he returned on a nine-year, $360 million deal, which also represented the biggest annual salary for an outfielder at the time.
-Soto, at age 26, is gunning for almost twice that total, with the possibility of reaching $700 million on a 15-year contract.
+Judge became the highest-paid player in franchise history two years ago when he returned on a nine-year, $360 million deal, which also represented MLB’s biggest annual salary at the time.
+Soto, 26, is gunning for almost twice that total, with the possibility of reaching $700 million on a 15-year contract.
 But those numbers don’t faze Judge, who had the best season of his career, including a first trip to the World Series, with Soto hitting above him in the No. 2 spot.

-The Yankees are trying their best to secure one Soto in the weeks ahead, and Judge describing his own close relationship with Steinbrenner brought to mind part of the sales pitch that Hal mentioned earlier in the week at the owners meetings in Manhattan.
-For as much as Steinbrenner’s recruitment of Soto involved the Yankees’ long-term commitment to winning, the free-agent slugger also was interested in establishing more of a personal connection with the Yankees’ owner.
+The Yankees are trying their best to secure one Soto in the weeks ahead, and Judge describing his own close relationship with the owner brought to mind part of the sales pitch that Steinbrenner mentioned earlier in the week at the owners’ meetings in Manhattan.
+As much as Steinbrenner’s recruitment of Soto involved the Yankees’ long-term commitment to winning, the free-agent slugger also was interested in establishing more of a personal connection with the Yankees’ owner.

 “Just having that relationship to where I can communicate with him about what I’m seeing, what I’m feeling, what I see with our guys and the other guys we play against,” Judge said.
 “I love it.
 I think it’s a cool part to where the more communication you have, from top to bottom, it makes everybody better.”

-For Judge, personally, it’s hard to imagine him being any better than he was in winning his second MVP in three years.
-Re-signing Soto, however, would definitely give him the best chance at doing so.
+It’s hard to imagine Judge being any better than he was in being named MVP for the second time in three years.
+Re-signing Soto, however, definitely would give him the best chance to do so.

 SUBSCRIBE